The Inner Dog LLC

 HUMANS:There are many facets to what is described as the human condition: our many emotions, our ego, our beliefs.
 For eons, humans have thought of yourselves as the "king of the world", the smartest of all living things with a steadfast belief that we and we alone are the best of all species.
 This has been epitomized in how we've lived with our canine companions, among others.
 We've been told that we are the "Master", the "Alpha", and that we must exert our dominance over them in order for our dogs to respect us, please us, listen to us and behave as they're commanded.
 Many still believe that our dogs try and "dominate" us which then begs the question: if our dogs are dependent on us for all of their needs, then how could they "dominate" us?
 We have imposed on our dogs an impossible standard: be friends with every person and dog, listen, understand and respond perfectly to our every command without hesitation and never, ever make a mistake.
 Ironically, this is a standard we'd never impose nor expect of ourselves because we know that humans aren't perfect- go figure.

-DOGS: Peer reviewed, qualified, quantified science tells us:
+DOGS: Peer reviewed, qualified and quantified science tells us:

 "What is the Truth As the Dog Sees It?"